rocky/NJPLS-2025/draft.md

 What I have done for both of these, is write a decompiler.
 This starts out with the code produced and reconstructs source code.
 This is easier done when high-level bytecode is involved as in the case of Python, or where the interpretation is done on a tree structure which happens in Perl5 and Korn Shell.

+After writing the decompiler, I then hooked this into a gdb-like debugger.

 Let me show this...

+First I show the source text.
+It is what we had before but put into a string that is evaluated at runtime. with two divide in them where one of the divisons raises a *ZeroDivision* error.